kwdstudio/kwdstudio.github.io/README.md

 Edit Sass/JavaScript files in the `src/` directory.
 The browser will auto-reload when changes are detected.

 Committing will take a bit longer than usual, as production-ready CSS/JS will be built automatically using a git hook.
+Have patience.

 ### Staging